ESMValGroup/ESMValTool/doc/sphinx/source/community/dataset.rst

 - Make sure that the new dataset is added to the list of :ref:`supported_datasets` and to the file datasets.yml_.
-- The in code documentation should contain clear instructions on how to obtain the data.
+- The code documentation should contain clear instructions on how to obtain the data.
 - A BibTeX file named ``<dataset>.bibtex`` defining the reference for the new dataset should be placed in the directory ``esmvaltool/references/``, see